10 Years of Gaming

 Following, we’d like to tell you where we’ve come from, how we’ll celebrate, and what you might see in the future.

-Unfortunately, we couldn’t find all the epic picture we took in the last years.
+Unfortunately, we couldn’t find all the epic pictures we took during all these years.
 But we hope to convey some of the greatness from the last decade of A Gentlemanly Sport.

 Background